IT20265410/ITPM_G2/README.md

 covers the following functions.

 1. Vehicle Details Management

 2. Staff Details Management

 3. Customer Details Management

 4. Offer Details Management

 5. Rent Details Management

 6. FAQ section Management

 7. About Us section Management

 8. Team Member Details Management

 9. Contact Us section Management

 By using this web application not only the staff members get advantages but also customers can have a great experience.
 Nowadays having a system like this can be helped in various ways to make people work effectively and efficiently.

+Overall to develop this project we are going to use following technologies:
+MERN Stack